 Office of Research and Graduate Studies

-The School of Medicine, Hackensack Meridian Health, and Seton Hall University all recognize research to be essential to advance knowledge and achieve the School of Medicine’s goals.
-Our research agenda is consistent with the vision and mission of all three of these institutions and is driven specifically by that of the School of Medicine.
+The School of Medicine and Hackensack Meridian Health recognize research to be essential to advance knowledge and achieve the School of Medicine's goals.
+Our research agenda is consistent with the vision and mission of the HMH network and is driven specifically by that of the School of Medicine.

-The School of Medicine, Hackensack Meridian Health, and Seton Hall University all recognize research to be essential to advance knowledge and achieve the School of Medicine’s goals.
-Our research agenda is consistent with the vision and mission of all three of these institutions and is driven specifically by that of the School of Medicine.
+The School of Medicine and Hackensack Meridian Health recognize research to be essential to advance knowledge and achieve the School of Medicine’s goals.
+Our research agenda is consistent with the vision and mission of the HMH network and is driven specifically by that of the School of Medicine.
 We will promote and support research which:

 - Supports and advocates for the mission and vision of the School of Medicine with a focus on advancing the education of our students